Total loss: Auto insurance

 In most jurisdictions, a decision by an insurer to write off a vehicle results in vehicle title branding, marking the car as "salvage" or (if repaired and reinspected under subsequent ownership) "rebuilt".

 If the vehicle is not severely damaged, however, it can be restored to its original condition.
 After a government approved inspection, the vehicle can be put back on the road.
 The inspection process may not attempt to assess the quality of the repairs.
 This function will be relegated to a professional mechanic or inspector.
 However, if the vehicle is severely damaged as per standards set by state or provincial governments, the vehicle is dismantled by an auto wrecker and is sold as parts or scrapped.

 Once a vehicle has been written off and repaired the vehicle may still lose value.
 Diminished value is the reduction in a vehicle's market value occurring after a vehicle is wrecked and repaired, otherwise called accelerated depreciation.
 To collect diminished value after a car accident, insurance companies usually ask for a diminished value report.

 In Canada, this is more commonly called accelerated depreciation; how a person goes about reclaiming those losses in either country is a different process.
 In some US states, insurance companies acknowledge diminished value and provide this coverage direct to their consumers.
 In Canada, in order to recuperate the lost value after an accident, a person needs to retain legal counsel and order an acceleration depreciation report on their car for the court's use.

+United Kingdom market trends

+In the UK market, the frequency of vehicles declared a constructive total loss increased significantly between 2019 and 2025.

+Analysis from the accident management sector attributed this trend to a 25% rise in average repair costs, driven by inflationary pressure on parts and labor, as well as the complexity of repairing ADAS-equipped vehicles.

+Consequently, insurers frequently designate repairable vehicles as total losses (specifically Category S or N) because the cost of remedial work exceeds the vehicle's residual value.
+This creates a financial shortfall between the insurance settlement and the vehicle's replacement cost, increasing consumer reliance on GAP insurance policies.